Two men plus one woman equals three bodies on fire…

 Lonny arched an eyebrow.
 “Probably not any more than the male author you thought you were gettin’.”

 True gritted his teeth as Lonny’s mouth stretched into a gleeful smile.

 “Tell the truth.
-You planned on having to check up on Mr. H.A.
+No matter what you say, you planned on having to check up on Mr. H.A.
 Cahill.
 You don’t trust tenderfoots.”

 “But I wouldn’t be as worried.
 If a man’s stupid enough to get himself into trouble out here, it’s a damn shame, but not something I’d lose sleep over.
 But she’s…” He waved his hand toward the woman hopping down the steps for another load.